Feb. 28, 2017

-Recognized as an outstanding talent evaluator who has been nationally-recognized for his in-game coaching, tremendous vision and character, outstanding recruiting and his ability to connect with players, John Thompson III was introduced as Georgetown University 17th Head Coach on April 20, 2004.
+Recognized as an outstanding talent evaluator who has been nationally recognized for his in-game coaching, tremendous vision and character, outstanding recruiting and his ability to connect with players, John Thompson III was introduced as Georgetown University's 17th head coach on April 20, 2004.

 Off the court, Thompson has been an active member of Georgetown University and a presence in the Washington, D.C. community.
 He speaks at a variety of alumni events throughout the year and has annually joined the members of the Georgetown University Wall Street Alliance in New York City each October.
 Through his work with his self-named foundation, the JTIII Foundation (which was founded in 2007), Thompson and his wife, Monica, have worked to aid community-based charities that serve at-risk children and families.

-Overall in 13 years as a head coach, including four at his alma mater, Princeton, Thompson has compiled a 287-134 (.682) overall record, with a 146-68 record in conference play (BIG EAST and Ivy League combined), won six league championships and guided his teams to 11 postseason appearances
+Overall in 15 years as a head coach, including four at his alma mater, Princeton, Thompson has compiled a 317-157 (.669) overall record, with a 164-84 record in conference play (BIG EAST and Ivy League combined), won six league championships and guided his teams to 12 postseason appearances.

-During that time, Georgetown has been ranked among the top-25 teams in the country for 38-straight weeks and is among the winningest programs in the BIG EAST.
-In addition, in a span of four years (2006-07 - 2009-10), more Georgetown players (5) were selected in the NBA Draft than any other school in the BIG EAST Conference.
-He has coached two BIG EAST Players of the Year, five All-Americans, eight First-Team All-BIG EAST selections and 23 players who have earned All-BIG EAST accolades.
+During that time, Georgetown has been ranked among the top 25 teams in the country for 38-straight weeks and is among the winningest programs in the BIG EAST.
+In addition, in a span of four years (2006-07 -- 2009-10), more Georgetown players (5) were selected in the NBA Draft than any other school in the BIG EAST Conference.
+He has coached two BIG EAST Players of the Year, five All-Americans, nine First Team All-BIG EAST selections and 28 players who have earned All-BIG EAST accolades.
 Thompson is also a two-time winner of the Black Coaches Association (BCA) Male Coach of the Year Award and was named the 2007 National Association of Basketball Coaches (NABC) Coach of the Year.

-In 2009-10, the Hoyas finished the season with a 23-11 overall record, made a thrilling run to the Championship Game of the BIG EAST Tournament and were selected as a No.3 seed in the NCAA Tournament.
-Georgetown was the only school in the country to beat last year's NCAA Finalists (Duke and Butler) and was the only school to play three teams that reached the Final Four (Duke, Butler, West Virginia).
-The team was challenged by a scheduled that ranked No. 1 in the country by strength of schedule for much of the season and responded to that with signature wins, including non-conference wins over Temple during ESPN's "24 Hours of College Basketball," Butler at the Jimmy V Classic, Washington during the John Wooden Classic and Duke, in front of a sold-out crowd wearing gray and an audience that included the President and Vice-President of the United States.
-The Hoyas, who finished the season No. 2 in strength of schedule and No. 13 in the RPI Ratings, also had impressive conference wins, including a come-from-behind win at home against Connecticut when Austin Freeman scored 28 of his 33 points in the second half and a stirring rout of Villanova in front of a crowd of nearly 10,000 on the day the District of Columbia was hit with more than two feet of snow.
-Sophomore center Greg Monroe, who declared for the NBA Draft at the conclusion of the season, was named First Team All-BIG EAST, earned Third Team Associated Press All-American honors and was named the Pete Newell Big Man of the Year by the NABC.
+In 2009-10, the Hoyas finished the season with a 23-11 overall record, made a thrilling run to the championship game of the BIG EAST Tournament and were selected as a No.3 seed in the NCAA Tournament.
+Georgetown was the only school in the country to defeat 2010's NCAA Finalists (Duke and Butler) and was the only school to play three teams that reached the Final Four (Duke, Butler, West Virginia).
+The team was challenged by a schedule that ranked No. 1 in the country by strength of schedule for much of the season and responded to that with signature wins, including non-conference wins over Temple during ESPN's "24 Hours of College Basketball," Butler at the Jimmy V Classic, Washington during the John Wooden Classic and Duke, in front of a sold-out crowd wearing gray and an audience that included the President and Vice President of the United States.
+The Hoyas, who finished the season No. 2 in strength of schedule and No. 13 in the RPI ratings, also had impressive conference wins, including a come-from-behind win at home against Connecticut when Austin Freeman scored 28 of his 33 points in the second half and a stirring rout of Villanova in front of a crowd of nearly 10,000 on the day the District was hit with more than two feet of snow.
+Sophomore center Greg Monroe, who declared for the NBA Draft at the conclusion of the season, was named First Team All-BIG EAST, earned Third Team Associated Press All-America honors and was named the Pete Newell Big Man of the Year by the NABC.

 The Hoyas made their third-straight NCAA Tournament appearance during the 2007-08 season, tabbed as the No. 2 seed before losing in the second round.
-His team earned a 28-6 (.823%) mark, going 15-3 in BIG EAST play to garner their second consecutive regular season championship, a feat previously unmatched in Hoya history.
+Thompson's team earned a 28-6 (.823) mark, going 15-3 in BIG EAST play to garner its second-consecutive regular season championship, a feat previously unmatched in Hoya history.
 His team appeared in the national polls all 20 weeks of the season, never dropping lower than 12th and senior Patrick Ewing Jr. earned the inaugural BIG EAST Sixth Man Award.

 In his second season at the helm, Thompson's Hoyas made their presence felt with a thrilling run to the Sweet 16.
 This was his fifth trip to the postseason in six years as a head coach.
 A first-round victory over Northern Iowa and a second-round defeat of Ohio State advanced Georgetown to its first Regional Semifinal since 2001.
 The Hoyas, who fell just three points shy of a victory over the eventual national champion Florida Gators, ended the year with a 23-10 overall record, earning Thompson the Black Coaches Association's Fritz Pollard Male Coach of the Year Award.